sashastrong/sashastrong.github.io/_pages/about.md

 My interests
 ======
-My clinical and academic interests include Buddhism, psychotherapy, mindfulness, queer and trans issues, critical theory, and social justice.
-As I mentioned above, I wear a lot of hats, and these different roles compete in interesting ways.
-I find that responding to the demands of my different commitments entails a certain style of attentional plasticity, and I think my background in mindfulness practice, research, and psychotherapy help me keep thing rolling.
+My clinical and academic interests include psychotherapy, mindfulness, queer and trans issues, Buddhism, critical theory, and social justice.
+I have also studied and practiced Hakomi body—centered psychotherapy, Dialectical Behavior Therapy, humanistic and transpersonal psychology, and the therapeutic common factors.

 My research
 ======